6.20 SCHOOL NUTRITION SERVICES – CHARGE POLICY

 Meal and item charges are permitted as follows for ALL Davidson County School students:

-- When the student’s meal charge reaches $37.50, the charge will then be turned over to a collection agency selected and approved by the Superintendent of the Davidson County Schools, and the alternate meal will continue until the total outstanding charges are reduced below $12.75.
+• When the student's meal charge reaches $37.50, the charge will then be turned over to a collection agency selected and approved by the Superintendent of the Davidson County Schools.

-- NO supplemental items will be allowed for purchase until all outstanding charges are paid in full.
-Any money given to the cafeteria will be applied toward any outstanding charge balance.
+• NO supplemental items will be allowed for purchase until all outstanding charges are paid in full.
+Any money given to the cafeteria will be applied towards any outstanding charge balance.

-- If the student’s charge exceeds $75.00, at the discretion of the school principal and social worker, the Davidson County Social Services (DSS) may be contacted in relation to potential student neglect.
+• If the student's charge balance exceeds $75.00, at the discretion of the school principal and social worker, the Davidson County Social Services (DSS) may be contacted in relation to potential student neglect.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.